 David Perdue is a successful business leader with 40 years of real world business experience who helped grow some of America’s most recognizable companies including Sara Lee, Haggar, and Reebok.
-As a Fortune 500 CEO, David led the impressive expansion of Dollar General, creating thousands of quality jobs and adding billions to the value of the company.
+As a Fortune 500 CEO, David led the expansion of Dollar General, opening new locations around America and creating thousands of quality jobs.

 While working his way to the top of the business world, he gained a firsthand understanding of the global economy and the impact government policies have on businesses.
 David has lived and worked in Europe, Asia and throughout the United States, but he always relied on the values he learned from his Middle Georgia upbringing.

 Perdue was born in Macon, Georgia and raised in Warner Robins, the son of two educators.
 His parents were both the first in their families to go to college.
 From an early age, David was taught the importance of a good education.
-His father eventually became the well-respected superintendent of Houston County Schools.
+His father eventually became superintendent of Houston County Schools, and in that role he integrated the school system without incident in the early 1960s.

 David was expected to lead by example, which meant hard work in the classroom during the school year and hard work in the fields of family farms during the summer months.
 One of his first jobs was in a Head Start program where he saw firsthand how important early learning is to ultimate success in school.

-At Georgia Tech, David earned a degree in Industrial Engineering while working warehouse and construction jobs.
+At Georgia Tech, David earned a degree in Industrial Engineering and paid his way through by working warehouse and construction jobs.
 After graduating, he married Bonnie, whom he had met in the first grade and they have been married for over 40 years.
 Perdue worked full-time with Kurt Salmon Associates while enrolled in graduate school and Bonnie taught in Gwinnett County.

 David earned his second degree from Tech, a master’s in Operations Research.
 After completing his academic work at Tech, Perdue began a professional career that took him around the globe and to the helm of major corporations.